zozol12/nettikone-tori-discord-notifications/README.md

 ### Features

 - **Scrape Nettikone:** Retrieve listings of vehicles and equipment from Nettikone based on various criteria.
-- **Scrape Tori:** Fetch listings of vehicles and equipment from Tori.fi based on your preferences.
+- **Scrape Tori autot:** Fetch listings of vehicles and equipment from Tori.fi based on your preferences.
 - **Discord Notifications:** Receive notifications in a Discord channel when new listings are found.
 - **Customizable:** Configure the bot to search for specific makes and models.